Space48/bigcommerce-api-js/README.md

 ### Coming soon

 - Built in rate limiting with retry for intermittent errors such as 429 and 5xx.
-- Types declarations for webhook payloads.
+- Type declarations for webhook payloads.
 - Browser support.

 ## Supported environments